 Cash and Credit Card Gifts

-You can make your credit card gift online by clicking the Online Giving link.
+You can make your credit card gift online by choosing one of the donation options.
 If you prefer to write a check, please make checks payable to St. Andrew’s School and mail to:St. Andrew’s School Office of Advancement 601 Penn Waller Road Savannah, GA 31410

 Gifts of Securities

 For individuals wishing to make a gift of securities, the School recommends the following steps:

 1. Please advise the business office at 912-897-4941 ext.
 452 of your gift plans by phone or email so we can properly recognize the gift when the proceeds are received.

 2. Have your broker electronically transfer stock directly to St. Andrew’s School.
 The School has a relationship with Merrill Lynch in Savannah and Sanford Bernstein in Boston.
 The account numbers and brokers may be learned by contacting our business office.

 In-kind gifts are non-cash donations that are used to carry out our educational mission.
 Gifts-in-kind include books, music, computers, construction materials and much more.

 You may have the opportunity to double or even triple the value of your gift.
 Many companies offer matching gift programs to their employees as part of the benefits package.
 Please contact your Human Resources Office to learn more about your company’s matching gift policy and to determine if you are eligible for a matching gift.